LearnYouSomeComputer/Tools-For-Programming/02-Bash-Basics.md

 Inside `man`, `/search string` searches for some text in the man page.
 Press \keys{n} to go to the next match and \keys{N} to go to the previous match.

-Man pages look intimidating the first few times you look at them[^still], but don't worry.
+Man pages look intimidating the first few times you look at them,[^still] but don't worry.
 They are split into several sections.
 First, there's the `NAME` section that lists the name of the program.
 Following that is a `SYNOPSIS` section which very, very briefly summarizes the different arguments the program takes.
 Typically the section you want is the `DESCRIPTION` or `OPTIONS` section, which explains what each option does.
 Sometimes, interactive programs (such as `less` or `vim`) have a section on how to use the interactive features as well.

-If you're just trying to remember the name of one option, it's best to use the search feature to look for interesting keywords.
+If you're just trying to remember the name of one option, it's best to use the search feature to look for relevant keywords.
 Otherwise, take your time and peruse the various features.

 At the end of each man page, it may list related `FILES` or other commands and documentation that you should `SEE ALSO`.